Oblongmana/vscode-salesforce-doc-lookup/README.md

 - Add a cache invalidation command
 - Add a command for searching for the current word, or selected text
 - Fix names for doc types that could appear in a few places, and tweak some command naming
+- Better gif for Apex lookup, and one for the new current word/selection command

 ### 0.2.0 - Beta
 - Basic implementation of Visualforce Doc Lookup